Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Regular Controlled Hamiltonian Systems

-Let $(E,M,N,\pi,G)$ be a fiber bundle and $(E, \omega_E)$ be a symplectic fiber bundle.
-If for any function $H: E \rightarrow \mathbb{R}$, we have a Hamiltonian vector field $X_H$ by $i_{X_H}\omega_E=\mathbf{d}H$, then $(E, \omega_E, H )$ is a Hamiltonian system.
-Moreover, if considering the external force and control, we can define a kind of regular controlled Hamiltonian (RCH) system on the symplectic fiber bundle $E$ as follows. \begin{definition} (RCH System) A RCH system on $E$ is a 5-tuple $(E, \omega_E, H, F, W)$, where $(E, \omega_E, H )$ is a Hamiltonian system, and the function $H: E \rightarrow \mathbb{R}$ is called the Hamiltonian, a fiber-preserving map $F: E\rightarrow E$ is called the (external) force map, and a fiber submanifold $W$ of $E$ is called the control subset. \end{definition} Sometimes, $W$ also denotes the set of fiber-preserving maps from $E$ to $W$.
+\begin{definition} (RCH System) A RCH system on $E$ is a 5-tuple $(E, \omega_E, H, F, W)$, where $(E, \omega_E, H )$ is a Hamiltonian system, and the function $H: E \rightarrow \mathbb{R}$ is called the Hamiltonian, a fiber-preserving map $F: E\rightarrow E$ is called the (external) force map, and a fiber submanifold $W$ of $E$ is called the control subset. \end{definition} Sometimes, $W$ also denotes the set of fiber-preserving maps from $E$ to $W$.
 When a feedback control law $u:E\rightarrow W$ is chosen, the 5-tuple $(E, \omega_E, H, F, u)$ denotes a closed-loop dynamic system.
 In particular, when $Q$ is a smooth manifold, and $T^\ast Q$ its cotangent bundle with a symplectic form $\omega$ (not necessarily canonical symplectic form), then $(T^\ast Q, \omega )$ is a symplectic vector bundle.
 If we take that $E= T^* Q$, from above definition we can obtain a RCH system on the cotangent bundle $T^\ast Q$, that is, 5-tuple $(T^\ast Q, \omega, H, F, W)$.
-Where the fiber-preserving map $F: T^*Q\rightarrow T^*Q$ is the (external) force map, that is the reason that the fiber-preserving map $F: E\rightarrow E$ is called an (external) force map in above definition.
+Where the fiber-preserving map $F: T^*Q\rightarrow T^*Q$ is the (external) force map, that is the reason that the fiber-preserving map $F: E\rightarrow E$ is called an (external) force map in above definition.\\